apiato/apiato/readme.md

 - Useful Query Parameters support out of the box (orderBy, sortedBy, filter, include).
 - Full-text search support out of the box (search, searchFields).
 - Auto API Documentation generator (using the API Doc JS).
+- Authorization system (ACL), to control which consumer can access your API.
 - Supports CORS "Cross-Origin Resource Sharing".
 - Automatic Data Pagination (meta links to next and previous data).
 - Easy and auto request input validation.